buehler/dotnet-operator-sdk/src/KubeOps.Generator/README.md

 For each **partial** class that does not contain a default constructor, the generator will create a default constructor that sets the `Kind` and `ApiVersion` fields.

-For each **non partial** class, a method extension is created that sets the `Kind` and `ApiVersion` fields.
+For each **non-partial** class, a method extension is created that sets the `Kind` and `ApiVersion` fields.

-> [!NOTE]
+> **NOTE:**
-> Setting your class partial is crucial for the generator to create the constructor.
+> Setting your class as partial is crucial for the generator to create the constructor.
-> Also, if some default constructor is already present, the generator uses the
+> Also, if a default constructor is already present, the generator uses the
 > method extension fallback.

 #### Example